| U.S. dual Amperage and/or

 which is commonly used is U.S. homes, has

-two live wires ('hot' in American English), whereas the neutral wire is
+two line wires ('hot' in American English), whereas the neutral wire is

 a grounded center-tap of the secondary coil of the transformer; see

-Because of alternating current live-1 and -2 are out of phase and can
+Because of alternating current line-1 and -2 are out of phase and can

 be combined to offer 240V.